 - Whey protein concentrate or Hydrolyzed Whey Protein – only if at least 98-99% lactose-free.

-- Pea protein: selected brands (see Monash FODMAP App).
+- Pea protein: selected brands (see the Monash FODMAP App).

-The FODMAP content of the following protein powders is unknown and it is best to avoid them during the elimination phase.
+On the other hand, the FODMAP content of some popular protein powders is unknown, and it is best to avoid them during the elimination phase.
 After you have figured out your FODMAP triggers, you can experiment and see how you tolerate them.
+These include:

 - Soy protein/soy protein concentrate